 The list of things you can do is very short.
 You can move the rest side to side, you can move the nocking point up and down, you can increase or decrease your draw weight, you can rotate your nock, you can adjust your cam timing (two-cam bows), you can experiment with different arrows and you can experiment with different rests.
 That is about it.

 I have assembled a table that shows the actions you should take for each different kind of paper tear.
 If the tear is compound tear, such up and to the left, fix the vertical part of the tear first and then work on the horizontal part.

 Quick Reference Guide to Paper Tears

-After shooting through paper, you can use the following chart to help you determine the best course of action.
+After shooting through paper, you can use the following information to help you determine the best course of action.

 1. Check cam timing